12.3 Appeals Procedure Senior Doctorates

-3. Any appeal shall be sent, in full, in writing to the Pro Vice-Chancellor (ref: Appeals) and must reach him/her not later than two months after the despatch to the candidate of the notification of his/her result.
+3. Any appeal shall be sent, in full, in writing to the Pro Vice-Chancellor (ref: Appeals) and must reach their not later than two months after the despatch to the candidate of the notification of their result.
 Simple notice of appeal given in writing by a candidate within the above deadline shall not be deemed to constitute an appeal proper and shall not be accepted.
 Receipt of an application for appeal shall be acknowledged normally within three working days, and the appellant shall be provided with a written progress report within 25 working days.

 - 3 lay members appointed by Council

-- 4 representatives of each Faculty
+- 4 representatives of each Faculty.

 The Appeal Board shall be chaired by a lay member and its academic members will be drawn from Faculties and/or departments unconnected with the appeal under consideration.

 5. If the Vice-Chancellor, or their nominee*, decides that there is no case to be considered, this shall have the effect of disallowing the appeal. his shall normally be within three months of receipt of the application for appeal.